 Cabernet Sauvignon Grape Characteristics

-Cabernet Sauvignon is recognized for its thick-skinned grapes, which contribute to its high tannin structure, deep color, and long aging potential.
-The varietal thrives in warmer climates and well-drained soils, allowing it to develop its signature blackcurrant, cassis, and cedar notes while maintaining its high acidity—a key factor in its exceptional longevity.
+Cabernet Sauvignon is built for longevity.
+Its thick-skinned grapes deliver high tannin structure, deep color, and an aging potential that few varieties can touch.
+The varietal thrives in warmer climates with well-drained soils, developing its signature blackcurrant, cassis, and cedar notes while holding onto the high acidity that keeps it alive for decades in the cellar.

 • Tannin Structure – Firm, bold tannins that allow wines to age for decades.